hippopenny/hippopenny.github.io/_pages/creator.md

 {% include gallery id="gallery" caption="Gacha.
 Dress.
 Gift.
 Chat.
 Emotion.
 Meme.
 Laughter Spreader." %}

 ## How It Works
-As a Hippo Penny creator partner, you will have a unique code to share with people.
-Make sure your friends and followers are logged in when making purchases to ensure you get the credit!
-Here’s how you can get started:
+We want more people to play and laugh with Wacky Warper.
+As a Hippo Penny creator partner, you will have a unique code to share with friends; and both of your friends and you will get a few cool in-game items to dress up characters.
+Furthermore, this is totally up to you if you desire, as a token of appreciation for you to spread the words, we are gladly to share a significant share of IAP revenues from your referrals.
+Our goal is to have more friends to join us in Wacky Warper, and have fun, not much of the IAP.
+For now, payments are available for the US and VN only if you decide to receive the appreciation token.
+Your contribution level is recorded in your (to-be) dashboard regardless.

 - Apply to become a creator partner by filling out the form below, or try to get a creator pack in-game.
 - Receive your unique referral code.
 The code will show up in your user profile.
 - Share your code with your network—TikTok, Instagram, YouTube, etc.
-- Earn 15-35% commissions whenever your code is used for in-app purchases, and other players will receive free cool items.
+- Earn 15-35% commissions (if you want) whenever your code is used for in-app purchases, and your friends will receive free cool items.
+- If your referrals become creators and recognize some commisions.
+We will double their amounts and share that bonus between both of you in their first 3 months.

 {% include gallery id="gallery1" caption="Laughter Spreader." %}